samnooij/compare_metagenome_classifications/README.md

 # Classification comparison

-Compare classifications of different tools in a metagenomics pipeline.
+Compare taxonomic classifications of different tools in a metagenomics pipeline.
 Initial version: Compare [Contig Annotation Tool (CAT)](https://github.com/dutilh/CAT/) to [Jovian](https://github.com/DennisSchmitz/Jovian). (_N.B.
 Jovian is in a private repository at the moment._)